pstol123/python/README.md

 ### Division of Responsibilities
 - **Person 1 (Wiktor Kotala):**
   - Implemented script-level logic, handling parameters using the `argparse` library.
-  - Helped with debugging and synchronization of individual functions.
+  - Debugging and synchronization of individual functions.
 - **Person 2 (Tymoteusz Ziarek):**
   - Implemented generating directory paths.
   - Delegating creating/reading data files at those paths to other functions.
 - **Person 3 (Piotr Stolarczyk):**
   - Implemented CSV file writing and reading.
-  - Created and managed the GitHub repository.
+  - Creation and management of the GitHub repository.
 - **Person 4 (Antoni Sierka):**
   - Implemented JSON file writing and reading.